Skip to product information

 It puts the thermostat right into the head where it belongs so it reacts quickly.
 It's completely compatible with EGR pipes - not "it works if you hit it with a hammer" compatible, but done right.
 It's fully electrically conductive so your temperature sensors read properly, and it has a spot for an aftermarket sensor.
 The reroute housing is a single piece to avoid leaks.
 Even the thermostat is an off-the-shelf 195°F unit so you can run a different temperature if you'd like (we sell a 180°F unit but find it's not necessary for most and can cause check engine lights in some cars).
 There's a bleeder screw on the top of the housing so you're sure you don't have air bubbles.
 And it includes a bracket to properly secure the upper radiator hose.
 So it's the best reroute you can buy already.

-But the big difference is the turbocharger.
+It's also the only reroute that takes turbocharger cooling into account!
 We worked with the engineering department at Colorado Mesa University to map out all the cooling factors of the Miata engine, and discovered that a water-cooled turbocharger will increase the temperature of the coolant flowing through it by as much as the rest of the engine put together.
 To make things worse, this very hot coolant is mixed right back into the engine coolant, with no chance to cool down at all.
 Obviously, we decided to address this.
 First, we dropped the amount of flow into the turbo - they're cooled by the engine oil during operation, they really only need the water cooling when the engine is off and they use thermal siphoning to get it.
 The big difference is the plumbing, though - the water coming from the turbo is now plumbed back into the water heading into the radiator so that it's cooled before going back into the engine.

 If you are going to be using this reroute with a turbo, our turbo connection kit includes new multi-layer silicone lines with heat shielding, anchors and all fittings.
 This kit works great with our turbo kits (with our Garrett turbos), as well as Mazdaspeed Miata IHI turbos (on an MSM block or a non-MSM).